-This sample shows a binary association between exactly two model elements.
-The association can include the possibility relating a model element to itself.
-This sample shows a bi-directional association in that one model element is aware of the other.
-Association can be unidirectional (shown with an open arrow at one association end) in that only the source model element is aware of the target model element and not vice-versa.
+These two samples show a binary association between exactly two model elements.
+The association can include the possibility of relating a model element to itself.
+The first sample shows a bi-directional association in that each model element is aware of the other.
+The second sample shows a unidirectional association (shown with an open arrow at the target model element end) in that only the source model element is aware of the target model element and not viceversa.